Stéphane Zobo

-Stéphane Thierry Zobo (born 2 August 2000) is a Cameroonian professional footballer who plays as a forward for Championnat National 2 club Les Herbiers VF and the Cameroon U23 national team.
+Stéphane Thierry Zobo (born 2 August 2000) is a Cameroonian professional footballer who plays as a forward for French Championnat National 3 club Lyon-La Duchère.

 Club career

 Zobo made his professional debut for Toulouse in a 1–0 Coupe de France win over Niort on 20 January 2021.
 His Ligue 2 debut came on 24 July 2021, as he came on as a substitute in a 2–2 draw against Ajaccio.
 On 10 January 2022, his contract with Toulouse was terminated by mutual consent.
 He made a total of five appearances for the club.

 On 11 January 2022, Zobo signed for Championnat National 2 side Béziers.
-He moved to fellow National 2 side Les Herbiers VF in the summer of 2022.
+He moved to fellow National 2 side Les Herbiers in the summer of 2022.

 International career

 In the 2019 Africa U-23 Cup of Nations, Zobo made a total of two appearances for the Cameroon U23 national team.

 Personal life

 Zobo's brother Stève Mvoué is also a footballer.
 They were teammates at Toulouse.